maind-supsi/maind-board/README.md

 It is required to solder the "VUSB" pad on the Arduino board to power it from the USB-C connector.

-The 5V feature 600uF of integrated total buffer capacity to properly provide power for Neopixel and Servo motors.
+The 5V rail features 600uF of integrated total buffer capacity to properly provide power for Neopixels and Servo motors.